AdobeDocs/commerce-operations.en/help/configuration/cli/localization.md

 ### Example: Create a language package

-Similar to the preceding example, generate a CSV file, but instead of specifying a module or theme directory, specify the entire Magento application root directory.
+Similar to the preceding example, generate a CSV file, but instead of specifying a module or theme directory, specify the entire Commerce application root directory.
 The resulting CSV contains any phrases that the command could find in the code.

 1. Collect phrases from your module: